Entropy zero area preserving diffeomorphisms of $S^2$: The Set of Annuli

 We have now proved that each component of $U$ contains a simple closed curve that is essential in $M$ and that all such simple closed curves in $U$ are in the same isotopy class.
-Moreover if $U \ne U'$ then $U$ and $U'$ do not contain isotopic simple closed curves.
-If (c) fails then there is an unpunctured annulus $A$ whose boundary curves are in $U$ and whose interior contains a component $V'$ of some $U' \ne U \in \U$.
-But every simple closed curve in $V'$ that is essential in $M$ is parallel to the boundary components of $A$.
+Moreover if $U' \in \cA$ and $U \ne U'$ then $U$ and $U'$ do not contain isotopic simple closed curves.
+If $U$ has more than one component then there is an unpunctured annulus $A$ whose boundary curves are in $U$ and whose interior intersects a component of $\fr(U)$ and hence intersects the interior of some $U' \ne U$.
+It follows that $A$ contains a component of $U'$ and hence contains an essential simple closed curve not isotopic to the components of $\partial A$.
 This contradiction implies that $U$ and hence $\ti U$ is connected.
+Item (b) therefore implies that $\ti U$ is simply connected.
 This completes the proof of (1) and (2).
-This same argument proves that if $U$ corresponds to an isolated end of $M$ then $U$ contains a neighborhood of that isolated end and so has connected complement and connected frontier.